SEE OUR KETK NEWS TELEVISED EXCLUSIVE REPORT: PART I ‘THE COST OF A LIFE’

 Jailers lead Parker into a nearby room (identified earlier as the padded cell).
 Jailers make him sit on the floor.
 He complies with instructions to learn toward the jailer trying to get the earring out.

-“I am so sorry bother,” one of the jailers says, acknowledging Parker’s pain.
+“I am so sorry brother,” one of the jailers says, acknowledging Parker’s pain.

 “What are you grinding on, your teeth?” asks a jailer.